 It is the policy of TUS to consult with its employees and campus community stakeholders to ensure they are represented on matters that affect their safety, health and welfare.

-TUS is committed to taking account of representation from employees or their safety representatives.
-The TUS arrangements in place to secure and maintain the commitment to health and safety consultation and communication is set out below: -
+TUS is committed to taking account of representations from employees or their safety representatives.
+The TUS arrangements in place to secure and maintain the commitment to health and safety consultation and communication is set out below:

-- Employees who wish to make representations in relation to H&S matters relating to work activities are encouraged to first, raise the matter with their local line management of their TUS Unit or through their elected safety representative. - TUS recognises the statutory right of its employees to elect safety representatives. - TUS will consult and cooperate with employee elected health and safety representatives, by : - - Providing any necessary or required H&S information. - Advising the safety representative for the relevant University Unit or area, in the case of any Health & Safety Authority Inspection or visit. - Providing the safety representatives with the required information in relation to any notifiable accidents and dangerous occurrences. - $\circ\,$ Facilitating & supporting safety representatives in discharging their functions. - Permitting time off for training.
+- Employees who wish to make representations in relation to H&S matters relating to work activities are encouraged to first, raise the matter with their local line management of their Unit/function or through their elected safety representative. - TUS recognises the statutory right of its employees to elect safety representatives. - TUS will consult and cooperate with employee elected health and safety representatives, by: - o Providing any necessary or required H&S information. - Advising the safety representative for the relevant University Unit/function or area, in the case of any Health & Safety Authority Inspection or visit. - o Providing the safety representatives with the required information in relation to any notifiable accidents and dangerous occurrences. - Facilitating & supporting safety representatives in discharging their functions. - o Permitting time off for training.

-3.1 Election of Statutory Employee Safety Representatives
+3.1 Election of Statutory Employee Safety Representatives - Procedures in Place

 The 2005 Act provides for consultation between employers and employees to help ensure cooperation in the prevention of accidents and ill health.
-Under Section 25 of the 2005 Act, employees are entitled to select a safety representative to represent them on safety and health matters in the place of work, with their employer.
-TUS will support and facilitate employees to elect Safety Representatives and where possible a deputy safety representative.
-Safety Representatives are elected from staff constituencies which are different for the campuses set out below :- i) Midland Campus Units ii) Midwest campus Units Safety representatives are elected from agreed Midwest Campus units.
+Under Section 25 of the 2005 Act, employees are entitled to elect or select a safety representative to represent them on safety and health matters in the place of work, with their employer.
+TUS will support and facilitate employees to select or elect safety representatives and where possible a deputy safety representative.
+Safety representatives will be elected or selected from staff constituencies which are different for the campuses set out below: